-So you’re ready to get a brand new car.
-You’ve searched the internet, took a look at our car guide, and maybe even read up on some in-depth reviews.
-You have the cash needed or maybe you’ve got the pre-approval of a bank that will help you make your dream purchase a reality.
+Buying a car can be one of the most important decisions you can make in your life.
+You have done the work by researching on the internet, you have looked at our car guide, and have maybe even read up on in-depth reviews about the vehicle you want.
+You have your finances in order and already have the cash needed to make the payment.
+You might even already have approval from your bank that will help you make your dream purchase a reality.
 Either way, you’re going to want to maximize your money and get the best deal possible, right?

 Look for end-of-the-month or weekly deals

-If you keep your eyes peeled, you can find online listings and promo pages pertaining to your favorite makes and models of cars.
-A dealership near your area might be doing a very attractive low or no downpayment scheme on the car your eyeing.
-Maybe even some better financing options such as low interest rates or extended terms.
+Resist the impulse of buying a car immediately, make sure that you do your research on finding the best deals.
+We highly recommend that you look at online listings and promo pages about your favorite makes and models of cars.
+A dealership near your area might be doing a very attractive low or no downpayment scheme on the car you're eyeing.
+Maybe even some better financing options such as low-interest rates or extended terms.
 A cash discount on the spot might even be extremely tempting.
-Sure, some offers might require a bit of travelling to get to, but saving a hundred thousand pesos is worth that extra effort, right?
-Before pulling the trigger on that car, scour around and make sure you’re getting the best deal possible at this point in time.
+Sure, some offers might require a bit of traveling to get to, but saving a hundred thousand pesos is worth that extra effort, right?
+Before pulling the trigger on that car, scour around and make sure you’re getting the best deal possible at this point.
 Remember that the end of the month also means that dealers are looking to hit quotas, so closing that sale is a priority for them.

-As most dealerships start to close their books at the end of the year, it’s almost guaranteed that you’ll find some sort of discount on their fleet of cars.
+Another great time to buy a car is towards the end of the year.
+This is the point in time where most will start to close their books at the end of the year, it’s almost guaranteed that you’ll find some sort of discount on their selection of cars.
 Closing the year with good sales is every business’ goal, and December also tends to be the time when dealerships have the largest inventories, with outgoing models sitting in lots.
-Best part is, since they want to get rid of prior model-year cars that take up space, you’ll usually be offered incentives and benefits by sales people if you do decide to pick one up.
+The best part is since they want to get rid of prior model-year cars that take up space, you’ll usually be offered incentives and benefits by salespeople if you do decide to pick one up.
 While the offers and advantages can vary greatly among different dealers and manufacturers, you may just find your winning ticket during this time.

 Look out for a redesign or the end of the lifecycle of a car

-If you’re willing to sacrifice on getting the latest model with all the goodies, there’s an extremely high chance that you’ll be getting a huge discount or excellent terms on a car that’s about to be discontinued or upgraded for the following year.
-Hear news of a new model or halt in production of your desired vehicle very soon?
-You’ll find that dealers will be willing to incentivize purchases of a car that will soon be phased out or replaced very soon.
-Those who are willing to settle for these cars can expect huge cash discounts up front and even more attractive financing options just to get them off showroom floors and into the hands of customers, making space for the new model ready to take its place.
+If you hear the news that a new model is coming or that the automaker has halted production of your desired vehicle, you’ll find that dealers will be willing to incentivize purchases of a car that will soon be phased out or replaced.
+Those who are willing to settle for these cars can expect huge cash discounts upfront and even more attractive financing options just to get them off showroom floors and into the hands of customers, making space for the new model ready to take its place.